 Y1 Science: Everyday Materials – pupils should be taught to distinguish between an object and the materials from which it is made; identify and name a variety of everyday materials; describe the simple physical properties of everyday materials; compare and group together a variety of everyday materials on the basis of physical properties.

 Resources:

-A selection of plastic items such as plastic bottles, clingfilm, plastic bags, plastic toys, lego.
+A selection of plastic items such as plastic bottles, clingfilm, plastic bags, plastic toys, Lego.

 Bowl of water big enough to fit the objects

 Torch

 Scales